 Para mejorar tu español tienes que practicar haciendo clases de conversación; pero debes practicar tu escritura, también.

 These are only five alternatives for the imperative tense.
 However, for expressing commands in Spanish you have even more options.
 If you want to learn more, don’t hesitate and reserve lessons at Spanishviaskype.com.
-Nevertheless, if you want to try a free trial lesson, first, just start speaking Spanish right now!
+Nevertheless, if you want to try a trial lesson, first, just start speaking Spanish right now!